 Once you have a learner permit, you must have supervised driving practice and you must take a pre-licensing course or a driver education course before you take your road test.
 For more information.

 If you pass your test, the examiner will give you an interim license that allows you to drive.
 Keep the interim license with your photo learner permit until your new license arrives in the mail (in about 2 weeks).

 See how to schedule & take a road test.

 Fees depend on what you are applying for, your age, and where you live.
 Use the fee chart to estimate your fee.

-Replace, renew, restore, exchange or upgrade to an EDL
+Replace, renew, restore, or exchange

 See how to renew your license.

 If you are under age 18 or are the parent of a driver under age 18, it is very important that you understand the Graduated Driver License (GDL) Law and the restrictions on drivers under age 18.

 Senior license before 18